kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - `-X`: turn on debug echoing of the commands inside the script that implements this command.

-The space manager is involved in the creation of the workload management space.
-To access the space manager, the following environment variables are used: SM_CONFIG specifies the path to the space manager kubeconfig file.
-SM_CONTEXT specifies the context of the space manager within the kubeconfig file.
-IN_CLUSTER specifies whether the space manager is accessed from within the hosting cluster or externally.
-Note that SM_CONFIG, SM_CONTEXT, and IN_CLUSTER have default values of SM_CONFIG=$PWD/temp-space-config/config, SM_CONTEXT=sm_mgt, IN_CLUSTER=true.
+This command is sensitive to the followig environment variables.

+- `SM_CONFIG`: filename of kubeconfig file for access to the space management API space (SMAS).
+Default value is `$PWD/temp-space-config/config`.
+- `SM_CONTEXT`: kubeconfig context for access to the SMAS.
+Default value is `sm_mgt`.
+- `IN_CLUSTER`: If there is a KubeStellar host cluster then set this to `true` when invoking this command from within that cluster, `false` when invoking from outside the cluster.
+More generally `true` says to use the nearer kubeconfigs for the spaces involved, `false` says to use the farther kubeconfigs.
+Default value is `true`.

 This script works in idempotent style, doing whatever work remains to be done.